rust-mcp-stack/rust-mcp-sdk/crates/rust-mcp-sdk/README.md

 **rust-mcp-sdk** provides the necessary components for developing both servers and clients in the MCP ecosystem.
 Leveraging the [rust-mcp-schema](https://github.com/rust-mcp-stack/rust-mcp-schema) crate simplifies the process of building robust and reliable MCP servers and clients, ensuring consistency and minimizing errors in data handling and message processing.

+**rust-mcp-sdk**  supports all three official versions of the MCP protocol.
+By default, it uses the **2025-06-18** version, but earlier versions can be enabled via Cargo features.

 This project currently supports following transports:
 - **stdio** (Standard Input/Output)
 - **sse** (Server-Sent Events).